elizrgrs/elizrgrs.github.io/README.md

 ## Scholarship

-I am generally intersted in operations research, accomidates my interests in applied math and computer science.
+I am generally intersted in operations research, which combines my interests in applied math and computer science.
 Lately I have been interested in problems relating to the power sector.

 This summer I worked in the [Rigorous Systems Research Group](https://rsrg.cms.caltech.edu/) on a public health aware optimal power flow model under the guidance of Dr. Adam Wierman and Dr. Nicolas Christianson in the Caltech Computing and Mathematical Sciences department.
 This project addresses the public health impact of power grid management and electricity generation.
-A poster further detailing our work can be accessed here:
+A poster further detailing our work can be accessed here: \[to be added\]

-For my senior thesis at Harvey Mudd College, I am working on the [all-pairs vitality-maximization problem (VIMAX)](https://link.springer.com/article/10.1007/s10479-024-06022-4), which was formulated by my advisor Dr. Susan E. Martonosi and Dr. Alice Paul.
+For my senior thesis at Harvey Mudd College, I am working with the [all-pairs vitality-maximization problem (VIMAX)](https://link.springer.com/article/10.1007/s10479-024-06022-4) problem, formulated by my advisor Dr. Susan E. Martonosi and Dr. Alice Paul.
+VIMAX provides a way to maximize the flow through a specific node in a given netowork.
+However, right now it is computationally difficult to solve for large systems (40+ node graphs).
+Thus, I am looking at speedups to our solver, which implements Benders Decomposition.
 My thesis specific website can be accessed [here](https://sites.google.com/g.hmc.edu/rogers-senior-thesis?usp=sharing).

 ## Personal Interests